-Furthermore, because many employees change jobs at least several times during their working career, a large percentage of them are not able to accumulate as much in pension benefits as they would if they remained with the same company.
-Assuming the same pay increases and identical pension plans at each of the companies for which he can work, the employee will receive significantly higher pension income by staying at the same company rather than changing jobs.
-And the greater the number of companies for which he works during his career, the lower will be his pension income.
-(Of course, the results could be much different if the employee is able to substantially increase his income by changing jobs or if he will benefit from more generous pension plan provisions by going to work for a different company.)
+And, because many employees change jobs at least several times during their working career, a large percentage of them will not accumulate as much in pension benefits as they would if they remained with the same company.
+Assuming the same pay increases and identical pension plans at each of the companies for which an employee might work, he/she will receive significantly higher pension income by staying at the same company rather than changing jobs.
+Furthermore, the greater the number of companies for which the employee works during his career, the lower will be his/her pension income.
+Of course, the results could be much different if the employee is able to substantially increase his/her income by changing jobs or if he/she will benefit from more generous pension plan provisions by going to work for a different company.

-What about Social Security?
-According to the Social Security Administration, Social Security replaces only about 40% of the average worker’s pre-retirement earnings.
-And proposals to bolster the long-term financial condition of the Social Security program could reduce even this meager percentage.
-Nevertheless, for many of the elderly, Social Security is their major source of income (i.e., it accounts for more than half – and, in some cases, all – of their retirement income).
+Social Security benefits are intended to replace only about 40% of the average worker’s pre-retirement earnings, according to the Social Security Administration, And, proposals to bolster the long-term financial condition of the Social Security program could reduce even this relatively meager percentage.
+Nevertheless, for many of the elderly, Social Security is their major source of income – it accounts for more than half and, in some cases, all – of their retirement income.

 - 28% have saved less than $10,000

 - 16% have saved $50,000 to $99,999

 A subsequent AARP Bulletin (December 2010) indicates that 49% of workers aged 55 or older had saved less than $50,000, a significant increase from the 43% indicated by the figures shown above.